SidneyNemzer/elm-port-helper/README.md

 This built-in object provides the possible options for `attachPorts`'s logging option

 * `logging.NONE`
-  Don't print any messages at all
+  Don't print any messages at all.
+Fatal errors will still be thrown.
 * `logging.ERRORS`
-  Only print a message when a port errors
+  Only print a message when a port errors or a non-fatal error is encountered
 * `logging.RESULT`
-  Print whatever the result of a port is (including errors)
+  Print any errors and whatever the result of a port is
 * `logging.DEBUG`
-  Prints errors and results, and some additional
+  Prints errors, results, and some internal debug info

 Example:
 ```js